aquasecurity/kube-bench/README.md

 ```
 4. Copy the URI of your pushed image, the URI format is like this: `<AWS_ACCT_NUMBER>.dkr.ecr.<AWS_REGION>.amazonaws.com/k8s/kube-bench:latest`
 5. Replace the `image` value in `job-eks.yaml` with the URI from Step 4
-6. Run the kube-bench job: `kubectl apply -f job-eks.yaml`
+6. Run the kube-bench job on a Pod in your Cluster: `kubectl apply -f job-eks.yaml`
 7. Find the Pod that was created, it *should* be in the `default` namespace: `kubectl get pods --all-namespaces`
 8. Retrieve the value of this Pod and output the report, note the Pod name will vary: `kubectl logs kube-bench-<value>`
-  * You can save the report for later reference: `kubectl logs kube-bench-<value> > kube-bench-report.txt`
+  - You can save the report for later reference: `kubectl logs kube-bench-<value> > kube-bench-report.txt`

 ### Installing from a container